TomNisbet/nqsap/docs/_docs/build-04-alu.md

 ### Carry flag

-Using the carry flag output (C<sub>n+4</sub>) as a processor flag is not straightforward because the logic state used to indicate an overflow changes depending on the operation.
-For the addition operations, a logic LOW indicates overflow, but logic HIGH is used for subtraction.
+Using the carry flag output (C<sub>n+4</sub>) as a processor flag is not straightforward to understand because the logic state used to indicate an overflow changes depending on the operation.
+For the addition operations, a logic LOW indicates carry occurred, but logic HIGH is used to indicate borrow needed for subtraction.
 See the [74181 ALU notes](../74181-alu-notes/) section for an explanation of why the chip does this.

 |Selects|Operation|C<sub>n+4</sub> on overflow|
 |:---:  |:---:    |:---:|